 Thomas Leavitt (CEO) co-founded the world’s first self-service web hosting company in 1994.
 Spent the next 25 years building IT infrastructure that served millions without breaking.
 Now applying the exact same playbook—standardization, plug-and-play, ruthless iteration—to spacecraft.
 Because someone finally has to.

-John McEntee (CTO) is a solutions architect and startup veteran who has designed and brought to market reliable products and manufacturing systems across aerospace, semiconductors, biotechnology, robotics, and photovoltaics.
-He holds 17 granted patents and has repeatedly taken complex hardware from whiteboard to full-scale production.
+John McEntee (CTO) is a startup-veteran solutions architect who has designed and produced reliable deep-tech hardware and manufacturing systems in aerospace, semiconductors, biotechnology, robotics, and photovoltaics.
+Holder of 17 granted patents, he has demonstrated track record of taking complex ideas from whiteboard to volume production.

 Together we became obsessed with removing the biggest barrier to space innovation: the complexity and cost of building spacecraft.